jinshisai/imfits/docs/index.rst

    pip install -U imfits

-You can also get it using 'git clone'.
+You can also get it using `git clone`.

 ::

    git clone https://github.com/jinshisai/imfits

-Run 'git pull' in the imfits directory to make it up-to-date.
+Run `git pull` in the imfits directory to make it up-to-date.
 Adding path in .bashrc (or .zshrc) is useful to call the module.